thallada/proximity-structures/README.md

 ### Interaction

-Your mouse on the canvas will repel points away, but clicking and holding will attract points towards your mouse until you let go, which will explode the points outwards in all directions.
+Your mouse on the canvas will repel points away, but clicking and holding will attract points towards your mouse until you let go, which will cause the points to explode outwards in all directions.

 Scrolling your mouse will speed up or slow down time.